 Requirements regarding English language level are*:

 * English language test results may not be older than 2 years.

 Native speakers of English are, of course, exempted from the requirement.
-This includes applicants who were raised in Australia, Canada (except for Quebec), Ireland, New Zealand, the UK and the US.
+This includes applicants who were both raised and have completed their previous education in Australia, Canada (except for Quebec), Ireland, New Zealand, the UK and the US.

 Students with a Dutch Bachelor’s degree are also exempted from this requirement.